worldbank/ietoolkit/src/mdhlp/iedropone.md

 # Title

-__iedropone__ - an extension of the command `drop` with features preventing additional observations are unintentionally dropped.
+__iedropone__ - an extension of the command `drop` with features preventing additional observations from being unintentionally dropped.

 # Syntax